 Who is this man with divine authority?
-The Son of God!, Cross Encounters, 24.
-Jun 2018
+The Son of God!, Cross Encounters

 The Gospel of Mark delivers a message that clearly affirms the identity of Jesus Christ.
 While his contemporaries were posing valid questions, such as how Christ can defy the traditions of the Jews, Mark concludes with the truth that Jesus is the Son of God and that He comes to serve.
 Jesus is our ransom from sin and our salvation.

-We are called to listen to Christ, Cross Encounters, 06.
-May 2018
+We are called to listen to Christ, Cross Encounters